Joe Salisbury: 2021: French Open mixed-doubles, US Open doubles & mixed, first Masters titles

 He competed in the Australian Open with partner Rajeev Ram to defend their title, but they lost to Ivan Dodig and Filip Polášek in the final.

 He won the mixed-doubles title at the French Open with Desirae Krawczyk.
 He also reached the mixed doubles final of the 2021 Wimbledon Championships partnering Harriet Dart.

-He reached the final and won his first Masters 1000 in Canada at the National Bank Open with Ram, defeating world No. 1 and No. 2 Croatians, Pavic and Mektic, his second final for the year at a Masters level after the Italian Open, where they lost to the Croatian pair.
+Salisbury won his first Masters 1000 in Canada at the National Bank Open with Ram, defeating world No. 1 and No. 2 Croatians, Pavic and Mektic, his second final for the year at a Masters level after the Italian Open, where they lost to the Croatian pair.

-At the US Open Salisbury partnering with Ram reached the final, defeating Max Purcell/Matthew Ebden in a long and narrow three hours match with three tiebreaks, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
+At the US Open Salisbury partnering with Ram reached the final, defeating Max Purcell/Matthew Ebden in match lasting more than three hours match with three tiebreaks, saving four match points in the quarterfinals and Sam Querrey/Steve Johnson in the semifinals.
 The pair won the men’s doubles championship, defeating Jamie Murray/Bruno Soares in the final.
 It was the first time in the Open Era that two Britons met in a major men's doubles final and the first time in 12 years that the US Open men’s doubles final went to a deciding set.
-As a result he equaled his best career ranking of World No. 3 in doubles on 20 September 2021.
 Seeded second, he also won his second mixed-doubles Grand Slam title at the US Open, again with Krawczyk, defeating Marcelo Arévalo and Giuliana Olmos in straight sets.
 He became the first man since Bob Bryan in 2010 to win the US Open doubles and mixed titles in the same year.

-At the San Diego Open, Salisbury won his eight title and third of the season partnering Neal Skupski.
+At the San Diego Open, Salisbury won his eighth title and third of the season partnering Neal Skupski.

-2022: World No. 1, US Open champion, Two Masters titles
+2022: World No. 1, US Open champion, two Masters titles, Tour Finals win

 At the Miami Open, Salisbury and Ram reached the quarterfinals, losing to eventual champions Hubert Hurkacz and John Isner.
 Following this result, Salisbury became the new world No. 1 in men's doubles on 4 April 2022.
 He became the second British man to be doubles number one, after Jamie Murray.
 He won the 2022 Monte-Carlo Masters with Ram defeating sixth seeded pair of Robert Farah and Juan Sebastian Cabal.
 The duo reached the semifinals at the 2022 Wimbledon Championships, losing to Matthew Ebden and Max Purcell in five sets.

-Ram and Salisbury had a successful summer hardcourt season, winning the 2022 Western & Southern Open and clinching their third Grand Slam title together while defending their title at the 2022 US Open with a straight-sets win over second seeds Neal Skupski and Wesley Koolhof.
+Salisbury and Ram had a successful summer hardcourt season, winning the 2022 Western & Southern Open and clinching their third Grand Slam title together while defending their title at the 2022 US Open with a straight-sets win over second seeds Neal Skupski and Wesley Koolhof.
 They became just the second team to repeat as men's doubles champions at this Major in the Open Era other than Todd Woodbridge and Mark Woodforde who went also back-to-back in New York.
+Salisbury and Ram ended the year by winning the ATP Finals in Turin, Italy, beating Nikola Mektic and Mate Pavic 7-6, 6-4 in the final.